Skip to Content

 After mixing, it lasts 6 to 8 hours.

-How to Apply Rubio Monocoat to a Table
+How to Apply Rubio Monocoat over Epoxy

 Rubio monocoat is very simple to apply.